 You can buy a term life policy with a $100,000, $250,000, $500,000, or $1,000,000 death benefit.
 If you die within the term of the policy, your beneficiaries receive the death benefit.
 To keep your policy in effect, you must continue to pay your premiums.
 These premiums are low monthly amounts based on your age, health, smoking status, hazardous lifestyle, or risky activities at the time of the underwriting.

-Once the term of your policy ends, you can choose to renew your policy or can convert it to a permanent (whole) life policy.
+Term life premiums are based on a person’s age, health, and life expectancy, and depending on the insurance company, once the term of your policy ends, you can choose to renew your policy or can convert it to a permanent (whole) life policy.

+When you purchase a term life insurance policy from a health insurance company, the company itself will determine the exact monthly premium based on the policy’s value.
+Also, some other factors that are taken into consideration while determining the monthly premium are your age, gender, and health.
 Compared to permanent (whole life) policies, term life has more affordable monthly premiums.
 For a healthy non-smoker in their 30s, term life may be $20-30 per month whereas whole life would be upwards of $200 each month.
 For young, healthy people, term life premiums are significantly cheaper.

 Parents with minor children can choose to invest in a 20-year term life policy to protect the financial well-being of their family in the case of the death of a caregiver.
 These large benefits can replace lost income and help the family afford childcare or education expenses until the children are no longer dependent.

-Level term policies have a fixed premium and death benefit, meaning you have the same monthly rate throughout the life of the policy.
+Level-term policies have a fixed premium and death benefit, meaning you have the same monthly rate throughout the life of the policy.
 These are the term life policies that are most common.

 With a yearly renewable term, you can renew the policy each year without having to prove insurability.
 These have no set term length.
 Premiums increase each year based on your age.

 Decreasing term policies have a death benefit that declines each year based on the length of your mortgage.
 You pay level premiums and the benefit declines due to the decreasing principal of the loan.
+These term policies are often used alongside a mortgage.
+This is because this way, the policyholder has the opportunity to match the payout of the insurance with the declining principal of the home loan.

 Convertible term life policies have a conversion rider guaranteeing you the right to convert your policy to a permanent life policy without a medical exam.
 The new premiums will be based on your age when you convert.